Employee Ownership Trust

 How we can help

 Using an Employee Ownership Trust is one of several ways a business owner can exit their business.
-This route is becoming more popular, not least because of the tax advantages available given the reduction in the lifetime allowance for business asset disposal relief.
+This route is becoming more popular, not least because of the tax advantages available given the reduction in the lifetime allowance for Business Asset Disposal Relief.
 Whether it’s the right option for you will depend on several factors, including whether your business is suited to employee ownership.
-For more on the options available to you for existing your business, see Succession planning: how can I pass on my business?
+For more on the options available to you for exiting your business, see Business succession planning

 Download PDF